mark1900/druid-sandbox/kafka-storm-tranquility-druid-topology-test/README.md

 Below is the documentation for [kafka-storm-tranquility-druid-topology-test](https://github.com/mark1900/druid-sandbox/tree/master/kafka-storm-tranquility-druid-topology-test).

 This project utilizes a Storm "TridentTopology" as a means to transactionally consume messages from a Kafka Spout (Via the TransactionalTridentKafkaSpout class) and after processing, output to the results to Druid (via Tranquility's TridentBeamStateFactory and TridentBeamStateUpdater classes).
+For more details, see [StormTranquilityTopologyTest.java](https://github.com/mark1900/druid-sandbox/blob/master/kafka-storm-tranquility-druid-topology-test/src/main/java/test/storm/StormTranquilityTopologyTest.java).

 The kafka-storm-tranquility-druid-topology-test project uses the following technologies: